arwrarwr/SIH-demo-project/README.md

 ### demo-video-code

-this is just some modifications made to the duh branch, what are those changes, can't remember for the life of me, prolly some bug fixes and adjustments.
+this is just some modifications made to the duh branch.
+What are those changes?

+---

+### changes

+- program now uses picamera2 instead of opencv
+- stuff that analyze function returned to main, now just prints it
+- analyze imports classification data from classify, and prints it
+- size of reference was hardcoded to 10, now to 24 (should be variable)
-This code has the scale (mm/pixel) hardcoded, which the user should be prompted to enter, fk that even better, will make a script that automatically finds the reference and calcs the scale.
+- code has the scale (mm/pixel) hardcoded, which the user should be prompted to enter, fk that even better, will make a script that automatically finds the reference and calcs the scale.

+these changes were mostly for demo purposes, except for the picamera2 module inclusion.

 ---